04 Fév 🎯Acupuncture and Sports Performance

 Acupuncture contributes to the improvement of performance by positively changing the athlete’s subjective perception of muscle tension and fatigue (9)

 Acupuncture boosts sports performance by positively affecting muscular oxygenation, muscular strength, power, as well as muscular and cardiopulmonary endurance, range of motion, haemodynamic and metabolic parameters.
 It can even help prevent and treat sports related injuries.
 Acupuncture has also been shown to modulate the physical and psychological well-being of athletes.
 It’s now definitively obvious that an acupuncturist is a must on your sports medical team.
+Further clinical trials with large sample sizes are warranted to explore some of the exciting preliminary findings regarding sports performance enchancement through acupuncture interventions.

 Finally, why choose an expert acupuncturist -i.e. with at least 10 years under the belt- to treat professional athletes with acupuncture needling and LASER acupuncture?
 Due to the level of clinical expertise.
 Mastering the practice of acupuncture takes time.
 (10) Acupuncturists are the needling experts.
 Acupuncture is a board regulated profession in Québec since 1995.